BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_05.md

 |------------------|---|
 |**Aron**          |100|

-Head all the way back through the railnet and the slums to escape, then go to the Obsidia Ward Pokemon Center.
+Head all the way back through the railnet and the slums to escape, then go to the Obsidia Ward Pokémon Center.
 The guy we saved earlier will give us *Department Store Sticker: Aron*.
 Very nice.

 **Department Store 5F Left Shop**